alexlo94/acaciajudge.com-/projects/unseen-media-tabletop-mystery-games.md

 ---
 ## {{title}}

-For the past year, I have been working with my team at <a href="http://www.unseenmedia.io/">Unseen Media</a> to design and build a tabletop mystery game that meaningfully incorporates augmented reality technology.
+For the past year, I have been working with my team at <a href="http://www.unseenmedia.io/">Unseen Media</a> to design and build a tabletop mystery game that meaningfully incorporates augmented reality technology into gameplay.

 For our first game, we designed a mail-to-home box that players open to reveal a bunch of "evidence" that gives clues to solve the mystery of what exactly killed social media influencer Charlotte Depsi in a coffee shop in Manhattan.
 Combining the physical evidence in front of them with web-based AR tools they can access through an online agent profile, players slowly unravel the story as they play.